MahmoodWebDev/image-gallery-api-assignment/README.md

 ## Overview

-This project is an image gallery web application that allows users to search for images and like them.
-It fetches images from the Pexels API and provides an interactive UI for image search and selection.
+This project unveils an elegant web-based image gallery crafted with simple HTML, CSS, and Vanilla JavaScript.
+Leveraging the Pexels API, the application offers an intuitive user interface for effortless image discovery and favoriting.

 ## Features